dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![License Agreement](images/01120-Eula.png)

-1. Once you have successfully logged in, you should see the "**IoT Gateway Developer Hub".
+1. Once you have successfully logged in, you should see the "**IoT Gateway Developer Hub**".

     ![IoT Gateway Developer Hub](images/01130-IoTGatewayDeveloperHub.png)
 ___